vickdini/codesign/README.md

 ## About The Project

-[cite_start]This project serves as a practical, hands-on example for students, developers, and engineers who want to master the Zynq co-design methodology.  [cite_start]It illustrates how to effectively use the Programmable Logic (PL) for hardware acceleration while managing the system with a high-level operating system on the Processing System (PS).
+This project serves as a practical, hands-on example for students, developers, and engineers who want to master the Zynq co-design methodology.  [cite_start]It illustrates how to effectively use the Programmable Logic (PL) for hardware acceleration while managing the system with a high-level operating system on the Processing System (PS).

 The core of this guide involves:
-* [cite_start]Designing a simple half-adder in Verilog HDL.
+* Designing a simple half-adder in Verilog HDL.
-* [cite_start]Using the **AMD Vivado Design Suite** to package the hardware module into a reusable IP core with an AXI4-Lite interface.
+* Using the **AMD Vivado Design Suite** to package the hardware module into a reusable IP core with an AXI4-Lite interface.
-* [cite_start]Integrating the custom IP with the Zynq Processing System in a block design.
+* Integrating the custom IP with the Zynq Processing System in a block design.
-* [cite_start]Employing the **PetaLinux Tools** to build a custom embedded Linux distribution tailored for our hardware.
+* Employing the **PetaLinux Tools** to build a custom embedded Linux distribution tailored for our hardware.
-* [cite_start]Modifying the **Device Tree** to make the Linux kernel aware of our custom hardware peripheral at a specific memory address.
+* Modifying the **Device Tree** to make the Linux kernel aware of our custom hardware peripheral at a specific memory address.
-* [cite_start]Developing a user-space **C application** that communicates with the Verilog half-adder through the Userspace I/O (UIO) framework.
+* Developing a user-space **C application** that communicates with the Verilog half-adder through the Userspace I/O (UIO) framework.
-* [cite_start]Demonstrating the entire process on the **AUP-ZU3 development board**.
+* Demonstrating the entire process on the **AUP-ZU3 development board**.

 ## Built With

 This project leverages a powerful suite of AMD/Xilinx tools and standard open-source technologies.
 * **Hardware Design:**
-    * [cite_start]AMD Vivado ML Edition
+    * AMD Vivado ML Edition
-    * [cite_start]Verilog HDL
+    * Verilog HDL
 * **Embedded OS:**
-    * [cite_start]AMD PetaLinux Tools
+    * AMD PetaLinux Tools
-    * [cite_start]U-Boot (via PetaLinux)
+    * U-Boot (via PetaLinux)
-    * [cite_start]Linux Kernel
+    * Linux Kernel
 * **Software Development:**
-    * [cite_start]Vitis Unified Software Platform
+    * Vitis Unified Software Platform
-    * [cite_start]C Programming Language
+    * C Programming Language
 * **Host Environment:**
-    * [cite_start]Ubuntu 22.04 LTS
+    * Ubuntu 22.04 LTS
-    * [cite_start]VirtualBox
+    * VirtualBox

 ## Getting Started

-[cite_start]To replicate this project, you will need the specific hardware and software versions outlined in the paper.
+To replicate this project, you will need the specific hardware and software versions outlined in the paper.
 The guide provides detailed, step-by-step instructions for each phase of the project.

 ### Prerequisites

 * **Hardware:**
-    * [cite_start]AUP-ZU3 Development Board
+    * AUP-ZU3 Development Board
-    * [cite_start]16GB MicroSD Card
+    * 16GB MicroSD Card
 * **Software:**
-    * [cite_start]Vivado ML Edition
+    * Vivado ML Edition
-    * [cite_start]PetaLinux Tools
+    * PetaLinux Tools
-    * [cite_start]An Ubuntu 22.04 LTS environment (native or via a VM like VirtualBox with at least 100GB of storage).
+    * An Ubuntu 22.04 LTS environment (native or via a VM like VirtualBox with at least 100GB of storage).

 ### Workflow Overview

 The co-design process is broken down into three main stages:

 1.  **Hardware Design with Vivado**
-    * [cite_start]Create a Verilog module for the half-adder logic.
+    * Create a Verilog module for the half-adder logic.
-    * [cite_start]Use the IP Packager to create a new AXI4-Lite peripheral that incorporates the Verilog code.
+    * Use the IP Packager to create a new AXI4-Lite peripheral that incorporates the Verilog code.
-    * [cite_start]In a block design, add the Zynq UltraScale+ MPSoC IP and connect it to the custom half-adder IP.
+    * In a block design, add the Zynq UltraScale+ MPSoC IP and connect it to the custom half-adder IP.
-    * [cite_start]Generate a bitstream and export the hardware platform as an XSA file, which serves as the "hardware handoff" to PetaLinux.
+    * Generate a bitstream and export the hardware platform as an XSA file, which serves as the "hardware handoff" to PetaLinux.

 2.  **Custom Linux OS with PetaLinux**
-    * [cite_start]Create a PetaLinux project based on the board's BSP and the XSA file generated by Vivado.
+    * Create a PetaLinux project based on the board's BSP and the XSA file generated by Vivado.
-    * [cite_start]Configure the Linux kernel (`petalinux-config -c kernel`) to enable the Userspace I/O (UIO) driver, which allows for simple hardware access from the user-space.
+    * Configure the Linux kernel (`petalinux-config -c kernel`) to enable the Userspace I/O (UIO) driver, which allows for simple hardware access from the user-space.
-    * [cite_start]Modify the device tree (`system-user.dtsi`) to add a node for the custom `axi4_half_adder` peripheral, specifying its memory address and compatibility with the `generic-uio` driver.
+    * Modify the device tree (`system-user.dtsi`) to add a node for the custom `axi4_half_adder` peripheral, specifying its memory address and compatibility with the `generic-uio` driver.
-    * [cite_start]Build the PetaLinux project and package the final bootable WIC image for the SD card.
+    * Build the PetaLinux project and package the final bootable WIC image for the SD card.

 3.  **Application Development & Deployment**
-    * [cite_start]Create a user-space C application within the PetaLinux project (`petalinux-create apps`).
+    * Create a user-space C application within the PetaLinux project (`petalinux-create apps`).
-    * [cite_start]The application code opens the UIO device file (e.g., `/dev/uio4`), maps the hardware's registers into its address space using `mmap()`, and then writes operands and reads the sum.
+    * The application code opens the UIO device file (e.g., `/dev/uio4`), maps the hardware's registers into its address space using `mmap()`, and then writes operands and reads the sum.
-    * [cite_start]Rebuild PetaLinux to include the new application, re-package the boot image, and write it to the SD card.
+    * Rebuild PetaLinux to include the new application, re-package the boot image, and write it to the SD card.
-    * [cite_start]Boot the AUP-ZU3 board from the SD card and run the application from the Linux command line to test the hardware.
+    * Boot the AUP-ZU3 board from the SD card and run the application from the Linux command line to test the hardware.

 ## Contributing